In order to serve you better, please select your Dominion Energy location services.

 Hydrogen can be a zero-carbon fuel source for most forms of transportation, including passenger cars, buses and fleet vehicles.

-We successfully completed the first phase of our Utah pilot in 2021 and will begin the next phase of blending hydrogen into the system that serves our customers in Delta, Utah in 2023.
-The first phase of our North Carolina and Ohio blending pilots began in the summer of 2022.
+We successfully completed the first phase of our Utah pilot in 2021 and began blending hydrogen into the system that serves our customers in the community of Delta, Utah in 2023.
+The first phase of the Ohio blending pilot began late 2022, with North Carolina to follow in 2023.

 Here’s what it can do – all with few or zero emissions.